bazelbuild/bazel/README.md

 *{Fast, Correct} - Choose two*

-Bazel is an build tool that builds code quickly and reliably.
+Bazel is a build tool that builds code quickly and reliably.
 It executes as few build steps as possible by tracking dependencies and outputs, controls the build environment to keep builds hermetic, and uses its knowledge of dependencies to parallelize builds.